niharikach25/docker-project/README.md

 # docker-project

-**With Multistage Build:**

-With multistage builds, you organize your Dockerfile into multiple stages, each with a specific purpose.

-**Advantages:**

-**Reduced Image Size:** The final image only includes the essential components needed to run the application, omitting unnecessary build artifacts and tools.

-**Improved Security:** By separating the build and runtime environments, you minimize the attack surface of the final image
+# With Multi-Stage Build:
+ Built a super-efficient Docker image using multi-stage build for our app!
+Separate build and runtime stages mean smaller, more secure images.
+Build tools are used only during build (stage 1), and the final image (stage 2) only carries what's needed to run the app.
+Faster builds, smaller images, and enhanced security!Experimented with multi-stage builds, and the impact is remarkable!
+The image size significantly decreased, reaching just 1.83 MB.
+That's more than a 99% reduction!